Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

 ## ENVIRONMENT

+  * HOMEBREW\_BUILD\_FROM\_SOURCE:
+    If set, instructs Homebrew to compile from source even when a formula provides a bottle.

   * HOMEBREW\_CACHE:
     If set, instructs Homebrew to use the give folder as the download cache.
     Otherwise, `~/Library/Caches/Homebrew` is used.